swainechen/chenlab-training/sysadmin/bioinformatics.md

 This takes quite a bit of space due to the database.
 It also requires quite a bit of RAM, at least 32GB for the standard library.
 We'll install the MiniKraken database here, which is 8GB - refer to the [website](https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads) if you need the bigger libraries.
+Note some databases are now available as part of the [Repository of Open Data on AWS](https://aws.amazon.com/opendata/open-data-sponsorship-program/): https://registry.opendata.aws/jhu-indexes/.
 We'll put these in /usr/local/lib/Kraken2

 The Ubuntu repositories are behind the latest GitHub release, so we'll use the GitHub version